-Procedures, including internal, external, and module procedures, are described in detail in section Chapter 4, page 171.
+Procedures, including internal, external, and module procedures, are described in detail in section Chapter 4, page 173.

-3.6 Modules
+3.5 Modules

-The module program unit is a new feature in Fortran 90.
 A module allows you to package data specifications and procedures in one place for use in any computational task in the program.